paircolumbus/Welcome/README.md

 Welcome
 ===

-As a member of this group, you will be able to clone, push & pull to various tutoring group projects & drills that we'll be working on.
+As a member of this group, you will learn how to create websites, scripts & applications using Ruby on Rails, SQL & Javascript.
+We welcome all people of various skill levels.
+Our members include beginners, test engineers, programmers and accomplished web developers.

-If you're new to Git & GitHub, feel free to practice your Git commands here by creating your own repos and pushing them up to this group.
-Contact me if you have any questions.

-Have fun!

-Best,
+Sign up above.
+Education shouldn't have to be expensive.

+See you soon,

 -Jay